T1ASH/WeatherTimeAndroid/README.md

 #### What's missing?
 - No tests have been implemented yet.
 - Weather data does not refresh on a regular basis.
+- Does not use ConstraintLayout yet.
+It may look odd on some devices.

 #### Screenshots